thang41/OpenSourceSecurityCheck/README.md

     1. Add, edit, delete keywords
     2. Add, edit, delete ignored directories
     3. Add, edit, delete ignored filetypes
-        1. Add "none" to filter nonetype filetypes
+        1. Add "none" to filter nonetype files
 4. browse to directory
 5. Scan

+# Scan complete

+Once the scan is complete, you will be presented with a treeview of all files scanned.
+These can be then filtered out by clicking the filter checkbox, and you will see just the files that have been flagged based on the criteria set.